What Is Inbound Marketing, Exactly?

 4. What are the benefits of inbound marketing?

 Today’s consumers have unlimited choices and endless information.
 They don’t want to be sold to or bothered with a spray-and-pray marketing approach.
 That’s why inbound marketing continues to be one of the best ways to introduce and promote your business.
-An inbound marketing strategy aligns with the needs of a modern buyer and creates a thought-leader reputation for your brand.
+A deliberate strategy aligns with the needs of a modern buyer and creates a thought-leader reputation for your brand.
 After a relationship has been created, a sale is way more likely.

-5. Will you explain how to start inbound marketing?
+5. What do you need to start inbound marketing?

 If you’re wondering how to start inbound marketing, the first step is to recognize which parts of your strategy may already be considered inbound tactics.
 Then make sure these components are in place:

 - Get educated about inbound marketing essentials.
 HubSpot provides a free Inbound Certification that will give you a solid base of knowledge.

 - Build your inbound marketing team.
 The team should include – but is not limited to – a copywriter and SEO specialist, a designer, a web developer and a marketing strategist.